 The consistent development of software is essential to proper ADAS functioning.
 For example: a medium-haul aircraft requires around 17 million lines of code to operate.
 A premium vehicle requires more than 70 million!

-Valeo also positions itself as an integration and validation partner for its customers.
-In 2025, 3 out of 4 cars will be equipped with Level 1, 2 and 3 of autonomy technologies: thanks to its Drive4U demonstrator, Valeo now has a complete system capable of reaching Level 4 autonomy.
+Valeo is also an integration and validation partner for its customers.
+In 2025, 3 out of 4 cars will be equipped with Level 1, 2 and 3 of autonomy technologies.
+Thanks to its Drive4U demonstration car, Valeo now has a complete system capable of reaching Level 4 autonomy.